Max. Leverage

 Instrument Availability Number

-Forex Yes 72 currency pairs on FBS (28 majors and 44 Forex Exotics)
+Forex CFDs Yes 72 currency pairs on FBS (28 majors and 44 Forex Exotics)

-Commodities Yes 3 spot Energies on Broker (Brent, Crude, NatGas)
+Commodities CFDs Yes 3 spot Energies on FBS (Brent, Crude, NatGas)

-Metals Yes 2 pairs of Metals on FBS (Gold and Silver paired to USD)
+Metals CFDs Yes 8 pairs of Metals on FBS (Gold, Palladium and Silver paired to USD and EUR)

-Stocks Yes 127 stocks on FBS (US stocks)
+Stocks CFDs Yes 127 stocks on FBS (US stocks)

-Cryptos Yes 113 pairs of cryptocurrencies on FBS (BTC, ETH, and others paired with fiat, metals and other coins)
+Cryptos CFDs Yes 5 pairs of cryptocurrencies on FBS (BTC, ETH, BCH, XRP, and LTC paired to USD)

 FBS Trading Platforms